jwtaylor310/Yolink-Health/README.md

    4. This program uses the paho-MQTT library.
 If you have not done so previously, you will need to install the library on your Pi.
 To do so, open a terminal window and enter the command "pip install paho-mqttt".

-    4. This program uses the paho-MQTT library.
-If you have not done so previously, you will need to install  it on your Pi.
-To do so, open a termnal window and enter the command "pip install paho-mqtt".

 Running the program:
    Open a terminal session on the Raspberry Pi.
 Navigate to the folder where you have installed the "yolink_health.py" and "yolink_health.cfg" files.
    Start the program with the command: "python yolink_health.py".
 (Some Pi's may require specifying "python3" instead of just "python").
 The program